-These One Pot Wicked Baked Beans are the perfect side dish for you cookout.
+These One Pot Wicked Baked Beans are the perfect side dish for your cookout.
 Smoky bacon, spicy jalapeños are contrasted with sweet brown sugar and crushed pineapple.
-One pot will easily feed 16 but it can easily be cut in half to feed smaller gatherings.
+One pot will easily feed a crowd but it can easily be cut in half to feed smaller gatherings.

 If you’re a fan of sweet and spicy, these wicked baked beans are for you.

 I was first introduced to this recipe by our close friends.
 They originally found this recipe on internet years ago and it quickly became a staple, because not only they are incredibly easy but delicious too.
 Needless to say, I’ve had these beans quite a few times.
 And only did it just now dawn on me to make and post them here for you.
 This recipe is semi-homemade and not 100% from scratch, so please don’t come at me.
 They’re just too good not to share.